-I hope and pray that this list will help you to be more faithful in praying for your adult children.
-And if you are still in the child-rearing stage, use the 20 Ways to Pray for Your Children list, and use the one below to guide your prayers for yourself.
-[Note: I have used male pronouns with odd numbers, and female pronouns with even.
-Of course, all points apply to all genders.]
+I hope and pray that this list will help you to be faithful in praying for your adult children.
+If you are still in the child-rearing stage, use the 20 Ways to Pray for Your Children list and save the one below to guide your prayers at a later date – it’ll be here faster than you can imagine.

 - If your adult child has never committed his life to the Lord, start with praying for his salvation (Acts 4:12).
 Nothing else really matters, for this is the whole of eternity.
 However, if he has made that commitment, pray that he will value time in God’s Word and prayer.
 Pray that this discipline will be one that is important to him and that through it he will grow closer to the Lord and become a strong believer who can then pour his life into others.
 1 Peter 2:2